 During the concave plasmolysis, both the cell membrane and protoplasm shrink away and begins to detach from the cell wall, which is caused due to the loss of water.
 Concave plasmolysis is a reversible process and it can be revised by placing the cell in a hypotonic solution, which helps calls to regain the water back into the cell.

 During the convex plasmolysis, both the cell membrane and protoplasm lose so much water that they completely get detach from the cell wall.
 Later, the cell wall collapses and results in the destruction of the cell.
-Alike concave plasmolysis, convex plasmolysis cannot be reversed, and this happens when a plant wilts and dies from lack of water.
+Similar to concave plasmolysis, convex plasmolysis cannot be reversed, and this happens when a plant wilts and dies from lack of water.
 This type of plasmolysis is more complicated compared to convex plasmolysis.

 Examples of Plasmolysis